postsharp/Metalama.Documentation/conceptual/deployment/dotnet-tool.md

 # Installing Metalama Command Line Tools

-In order to register a license key or access some configuration settings, you ned to install Metalama Command-Line Tools, an extension to the `dotnet` command-line utility.
+In order to register a license key or access some configuration settings, you need to install Metalama Command-Line Tools, an extension to the `dotnet` command-line utility.

 In order to install Metalama Command Line Tools: